SteffenMoritz/kssa/To do.md

 #metric = metric chosen to evaluate the results (rmse, mase, smape etc)

+#maximum Missing Data Siz: User controls the maximum MD size for each segment

 #############################
 #Homework - search for elegant functions that allow us to split time series and put simulation windows inside the segments